MemoonaTahira/Visual-Saliency-Pipeline/README.md

 # Visual-Saliency-Pipeline
-This repository hold code to generate fixation/saliency/heatmaps from gaze data for videos.
-It is primarily the pygazeanalyzer code by Edwin Dalmaijer.
+This repository holds code to generate fixation/saliency/heatmaps from gaze data for videos.
+It is primarily updated code from pygazeanalyzer by Edwin Dalmaijer.